Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 When discussing estimation after model selection in linear regression, one may consider two different targets for inference.
 The first are the `true' parameter values in correct models where all variables with non-zero coefficient are present.
 An alternative target for estimation is the vector of regression coefficients in the selected model

-In \eqref{naiveest}, $M=S(y)$ is the selected model, and $X_M$ is the sub-matrix of $X$ made up of the columns indexed by $M$.
+In \eqref{naiveest}, $M=S(y)$ is the selected model, and $\bX_M$ is the sub-matrix of $\bX$ made up of the columns indexed by $M$.
 These two targets of estimation coincide when the selected model is true, meaning that it contains all variables that have a non-zero regression coefficient.
-Indeed, if the observed value $y$ is such that $S(y) = M$ for a model $M$ that contains all covariates with non-zero coefficients, then $\E(y) =X_M\beta_0^M$ and $\beta_0^M = \beta_0(y)$.
+Indeed, if the observed value $y$ is such that $S(y) = M$ for a model $M$ that contains all covariates with non-zero coefficients, then $\E(y) =\bX_M\beta_0^M$ and $\beta_0^M = \beta_0(y)$.
 Here $\beta_0^M$ is the vector of non-zero true coefficients padded with zeros to make it a vector of length $|M|$.

-\citet{potscher1991effects} and \citet{leeb2003finite} study the behavior of least squares coefficients as estimators of the true regression coefficients in a sequential testing setting and derive the conditional and unconditional distributions of the resulting post-selection estimators.
-In contrast, works such as \citet{berk2013valid} and \citet{leeb2015various} consider inference with respect to the regression coefficients in the selected model.
+\citet{Potscher91} and \citet{leeb2003finite} study the behavior of least squares coefficients as estimators of the true regression coefficients in a sequential testing setting.
+In contrast, works such as \citet{Berk13} and \citet{leeb2015various} consider inference with respect to the regression coefficients in the selected model.
 In this work, we follow the latter point of view, taking the stance that a true model does not necessarily exist or, even if one exists, may be difficult to identify.
 Thus, the interest is in the parameters of the model the researchers have decided to investigate.